 16 U.S.C. § 1455a.
 Coastal resource improvement program (Section 306A)

-Definitions
+Eligible Coastal States

-For purposes of this section—

-The term "eligible coastal state" means a coastal state that for any fiscal year for which a grant is applied for under this section—
+For purposes of this section the term "eligible coastal State" means a coastal State that for any fiscal year for which a grant is applied for under this section—

 has a management program approved under section 1455 of this title; and

-in the judgment of the Secretary, is making satisfactory progress in activities designed to result in significant improvement in achieving the coastal management objectives specified in section 1452(2)(A) through (K) of this title.
+in the judgment of the Secretary, is making satisfactory progress in activities designed to result in significant improvement in achieving the coastal management objectives specified in section 1452(2)(A) through (N) of this title.

-The term "urban waterfront and port" means any developed area that is densely populated and is being used for, or has been used for, urban residential recreational, commercial, shipping or industrial purposes.

 Resource management improvement grants

-The Secretary may make grants to any eligible coastal state to assist that state in meeting one or more of the following objectives:
+The Secretary may make grants to any eligible coastal State to assist that State in meeting one or more of the following objectives:

-The preservation or restoration of specific areas of the state that (A) are designated under the management program procedures required by section 1455(d)(9) of this title because of their conservation recreational, ecological, or esthetic values, or (B) contain one or more coastal resources of national significance,
+The preservation or restoration of specific areas of the State that

+are designated under the management program procedures required by section 1455(d)(9) of this title because of their conservation recreational, ecological, or esthetic values, or

+contain one or more coastal resources of national significance,

 or for the purpose of restoring and enhancing shellfish production by the purchase and distribution of clutch material on publicly owned reef tracts.

-The redevelopment of deteriorating and underutilized urban waterfronts and ports that are designated in the state's management program pursuant to section 1455(d)(2)(C) of this title as areas of particular concern.
+The redevelopment of deteriorating and underutilized urban waterfronts and ports that are designated in the State's management program pursuant to section 1455(d)(2)(C) of this title as areas of particular concern.

 The provision of access to public beaches and other public coastal areas and to coastal waters in accordance with the planning process required under section 1455(d)(2)(G) of this title.

-The development of a coordinated process among State agencies to regulate and issue permits for aquaculture facilities in the coastal zone.Uses, terms and conditions of grants
+The development of a coordinated process to optimize the efficiency and effectiveness among State agencies to regulate and issue permits for activities in the coastal zone including aquaculture facilities.

+The preservation, redevelopment, and revitalization of working waterfronts in the coastal zone.

+The implementation and monitoring of natural infrastructure projects for the restoration and stabilization of shorelines to attenuate the impact of coastal storms, currents, flooding, and wave energy and to prevent or minimize shoreline erosion while supporting coastal ecosystems and habitats.

+Uses, terms and conditions of grants

 Each grant made by the Secretary under this section shall be subject to such terms and conditions as may be appropriate to ensure that the grant is used for purposes consistent with this section.